 Windlasses—think winches, particle accelerators, seeing as one is seen—succeed on the principle that a right hook generates more punch than a left jab.
 Angular momentum—think the earth orbiting the sun, swinging a pale of water like a Ferris wheel, leaning into a sharp turn on a bike—accelerates not through speed but arc.

-In the assays (an archaic variant of the word essays, meaning trials1) that make up this blog, I endeavor to find out things through roundabout means.
-Polonius called this fetch of wisdom Indirections.
-I’ve added to mine the pursuit of something I call changefulness.
-To what distant knowledge might the forces of indirection and changefulness eventually lead?
+In the essays1 that make up this blog, like Polonius, I endeavor to find out things through roundabout means.
+He called his fetch of wisdom ‘indirections’.
+I wrap mine in the glistering fabric of what I call changefulness.
 Sometimes we change.
 And sometimes, with windlasses and with assays of bias, change becomes us.

 After a forty-year immersion in the change sciences, it is my view that the systems that form and transform us also ferry us from the island of being to the shore of becoming.
 Ten years into my career in systems architecture, taking in a colleague’s summation of a formula for deconstructing, fiddling with, and reconstructing the entirety of a large corporation, an invisible force began to tug at my wit.
 The two of us worked for the think tank and consulting firm that trademarked the term (and literally wrote the book on) business process reengineering.
 When the upshot of your work portends direct consequences to the lives and livelihoods of thousands of women and men, one glance at the subject sitting in the hot seat of the business discovery table, and you understand with clarity and certainty that the science driving your assay is not something you ever want to get wrong.